 Who processes your information?

 Old Palace Primary School is the data controller of the personal information you provide to us.
-This means that the school will determine the purposes for which, and the manner in which, any personal data relating to pupils and their families is to be processed.
+This means the school will determine the purposes for which, and the manner in which, any personal data relating to pupils and their families is to be processed.

 There may be times when it is necessary to share your personal data with a third party, this will only done with your explicit consent, unless there is a legal requirement for the school to share your personal data.

 Why do we collect and use your information?